 There is a notable amount of potassium found in kale (8% of your daily recommendation in a single cup), which makes this vegetable excellent for lowering blood pressure.
 As a vasodilator, potassium may lower the tension in blood vessels and arteries, which reduces blood pressure and reduces your risk of heart attack and stroke.

 If you are constipated, adding leafy green vegetables like kale to your diet is extremely important.
 It is high in dietary fiber (with 10% of your daily requirement in every cup), which is good for bulking up the stool and stimulating peristaltic motion in the gut, thus reducing signs of constipation, bloating, cramping, and diarrhea.

 Improves Bone Health

 Research has shown that having a deficiency in vitamin K makes you more susceptible to osteoporosis and bone breakage.
-With more than 10 times the daily recommended amount of vitamin K, in addition to a range of other minerals critical for bone health, kale is a great choice for boosting bone mineral density.
+With more than the daily recommended amount of vitamin K, in addition to a range of other minerals critical for bone health, kale is a great choice for boosting bone mineral density.